-Entrepreneurs and small business owners have plenty to think about, if they want to survive in a crowded marketplace.
+Entrepreneurs and small business owners have plenty to think about if they want to survive in a crowded marketplace.
 They need to develop and market their products or services, as well as thinking about costs such as the purchase of machinery and inventory and the renting of business premises.
 It may seem like there is no room for considerations such as energy efficiency.
+However, at EPC London we believe there is always room for improving you energy rating.

 1. Make use of natural light